6110-sp24/6110-sp24.github.io/_pages/quizzes.md

 - Fall 2016: [Quiz 1](/assets/documents/quizzes/2016fa-exam1.pdf) ([Solution](/assets/documents/quizzes/2016fa-exam1-key.pdf)), [Quiz 2](/assets/documents/quizzes/2016fa-exam2.pdf) ([Solution](/assets/documents/quizzes/2016fa-exam2-key.pdf))

 {: .note }
-Prior to Fall 2016, there used to be three quizzes.
-The material that will be on this year's Quiz 1 roughly corresponds to Quiz 1 and the first question of Quiz 2 from these years.
+> Prior to Fall 2016, there used to be three quizzes.
+> - The material that will be on this year's Quiz 1 roughly corresponds to Quiz 1 and the first question of Quiz 2 from these years.
+> - The material that will be on this year's Quiz 2 roughly corresponds to Quiz 3 and the remaining questions from Quiz 2 from these years, though some older years covered instruction scheduling, which will not be on this year's Quiz 2.

 - Spring 2016: [Quiz 1](/assets/documents/quizzes/2016sp-exam1.pdf) ([Solution](/assets/documents/quizzes/2016sp-exam1-key.pdf)), [Quiz 2](/assets/documents/quizzes/2016sp-exam2.pdf) ([Solution](/assets/documents/quizzes/2016sp-exam2-key.pdf)), [Quiz 3](/assets/documents/quizzes/2016sp-exam3.pdf) ([Solution](/assets/documents/quizzes/2016sp-exam3-key.pdf))
 - Fall 2014: [Quiz 1](/assets/documents/quizzes/2014-exam1.pdf) ([Solution](/assets/documents/quizzes/2014-exam1-key.pdf)), [Quiz 2](/assets/documents/quizzes/2014-exam2.pdf) ([Solution](/assets/documents/quizzes/2014-exam2-key.pdf)), [Quiz 3](/assets/documents/quizzes/2014-exam3.pdf) ([Solution](/assets/documents/quizzes/2014-exam3-key.pdf))